shivamkumarsingh28/Exactspace_file_truncate/README.md

 Linux How To Truncate A File
 It is easy to truncate a file from the command line on Linux

-You can echo an empty string to the file that you want to truncate like this.

 # >echo > test.log
 You can also just use the redirection operator by itself like this.